LoickCh/LoickCh.github.io/_posts/2022-10-24-Torch-autograd.md

 ## Profiling

-Profiling code is really important to find code bottlenecks, check GPU memory, check CPU memory.
-PyTorch has implemented a profiler recording GPU and CPU events with a simple context manager *torch.autograd.profiler.profile()*.
+Profiling code is really important to optimize code, find bottlenecks, check GPU memory, check CPU memory, etc. PyTorch has implemented a profiler recording GPU and CPU events with a simple context manager *torch.autograd.profiler.profile()*.
+Originally it was part of *torch.autograd* module since it deals with code optimisation.
+But, with PyTorch 1.8.1 release, the module is considered legacy and is deprecated in favour of *torch.profiler* module.

-It has many interesting arguments such as:
+Autograd profiler has many interesting arguments such as:
 - enabled: allows to enable or not profiling.
 It is useful so that we do not have to comment on or uncomment the code, whether we want to profile it or not.
 - use_cuda: enables timing of CUDA event.